OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-4-mccarthy-collins-court-2016-what-is-‘the-reversal-of-rae-advantage’-should-it-continue-to-be-widely-referenced/index.md

 **The Conclusions**

-Firstly, the regression to the mean (no mechanism) is not discussed or discounted.
+Firstly, the regression towards the mean (no mechanism) is not discussed or discounted.
 There is also no consideration of how over-selecting a particular birth quarter can affect the average quality of that group compared to other under-selected groups and the longer term retention effects of this.

 Instead, a single mechanism of improved psychological skills in later born, is proposed.
 How do the authors get to this point? …